Queens of Crime Fiction: A Century of Female Mastery

 Impact and Legacy

 Ngaio Marsh’s contribution to crime fiction is marked by her distinctive style and thematic focus.
 Her novels are celebrated for their elegant prose and clever plotting.
 Marsh’s background in theater also contributed to her skill in creating vivid settings and memorable characters.
+Her work has been influential in shaping the “Golden Age” of detective fiction.

 4. Margery Allingham